-- Feedback is not related to the learning objectives.
+- 1. Feedback is not related to the learning objectives.
 Feedback that is limited to a single statement or mark, such as identifying the total percent correct (86%), an overall letter grade (B), or one comment like "Nice work!" with no other accompanying comments or grading details does not meet the Level 2 requirement and should be scored at a Level 1.
-These examples of a single piece of feedback do not provide any general feedback to focus students that is related to the learning objectives. - Feedback is not developmentally appropriate.
+These examples of a single piece of feedback do not provide any general feedback to focus students that is related to the learning objectives. - 2.
+Feedback is not developmentally appropriate.

-- Feedback includes content inaccuracies that will misdirect the focus student(s).
-For example, "Remember that you can use velocity as another word for speed.
-Both mean you are accelerating." - There is no evidence of feedback for the analyzed assessment for one or more focus students.
+Feedback includes content inaccuracies that will misdirect the focus student(s).
+For example, "Remember that the atomic number is ALWAYS the one at the top of the square, in red, on the Periodic Table."

+There is no evidence of feedback for the analyzed assessment for one or more focus students.
 This includes when there is only a description of feedback in the commentary rather than actual feedback (video, audio or written) presented to the focus student(s) as presented on the work samples, an audio file, or in a video clip from Task 2 with timestamp reference.

-Feedback is specific, related to assessed learning objectives, and addresses students' strengths AND needs.
+Feedback is specific and is related to assessed learning objectives, and addresses students' strengths AND needs.

 Specific feedback addresses both strengths and needs.
-For example, the candidate would write, "The claim was written well, but you need to use evidence from the data collected and what we learned in class to support and justify your claim."
+For example, the candidate would write, "The objectives for the lab experiment are written well, but you need to justify your predictions using science concepts or data collected."